 Another example is from Alina Wheeler who we recently interviewed and when we asked her.

 “What is your favourite style of logo design?
 And why?”

 “I have no favourite style.
 I like what solves the problem best and fills the need across communications channels.
 I like logos that give the client latitude to grow, are dramatically differentiated within their sector, and work well across touchpoints—from an app icon to a digital billboard on Times Square.”

-When your next commisioned to design a logo or full brand identity system remember this is not a fashion contest about who can design the fanciest logo with all the latest trends remember the saying “KISS” Keep it simple stupid! our jobs as designers are to solve problems and communicate visually.
-So do the research, know what you’re dealing with think like the consumer, think – Simple that’s fit for purpose, adaptable, memorable, communicates visually and gains trust across all brand touch points.
+When your next commissioned to design a logo or full brand identity system remember this is not a fashion contest about who can design the fanciest logo with all the latest trends remember the saying “KISS” Keep it simple stupid!
+Our job as designers is to solve problems and communicate visually.
+So do the research, know what you’re dealing with think like the consumer, think – Simple that’s fit for purpose, adaptable, memorable, communicate visually and gain trust across all brand touch points.

 Don’t try to force inspiration, it’s all around us sometimes we need to open our eyes and look around once in a while, trust your process as the inspiration is in the process!